anilmainali/Java/README.md

 # Step 2 — Check whether Java Development Kit (JDK) is installed on your computer.
 # Step 3 — Set the Java Path.
+- Press the Windows key on your keyboard or click the Windows Start orb.

+- Right-click on Computer.Select and click Properties from the context menu.

 # Step 4 — Download Eclipse Neon.

 # Conclusion